 Since you hardly ever encounter headlocks in BJJ class dealing with them can be awkward.
 You might not know what to do and won’t be used to dealing with that particular energy.
 And that’s why not training your specific headlock escapes is a HUGE mistake!

 Now let’s inject the side headlock with steroids and tweak the arm position to make it much more effective, which will bring us to the full-fledged Kesa Gatame…

 If you’re training with wrestlers or judo players then they probably won’t use the side headlock on you, but they might well slap an immobilizing Kesa Gatame on you.
 This is one of their bread and butter pinning positions, and they’ll hang onto it for dear life.

-Like I said, it puts a TON of pressure onto your neck and body so you’ve got to have an answer or it could result in a quick tap out.
+This addition of arm control makes it much harder for your opponent to escape and puts a TON of pressure onto your neck and body so you’ve got to have an answer or it could result in a quick tap out.

 What if you train only without the gi?
 Are you safe from Kesa Gatame in submission grappling or MMA?

 First of all, I often use Kesa Gatame in no gi sparring.
 Yes it’s a bit more slippery, but if you make a few adjustments and have some contingency plans then it really does work.
 Also I find that the surprise factor of this position, plus the Shooto and Combat Submission Wrestling techniques I’ve learned from Erik Paulson, lead to a lot of submissions!

 And do you remember the pin that Ronda Rousey used in her UFC debut against Liz Carmouche?
 Yup, that was Kesa too.
 Guess you’re not safe in MMA either!

 So if you grapple then you HAVE to have effective Kesa Gatame escapes.

 And a side benefit having of good Kesa Gatame escape techniques is that you’ll also start to feel much more confident in your headlock escapes too.